 Nondestructive testing technology (NDT) students examine metallic components or weldments to locate and evaluate discontinuities by learning to apply liquid penetrant (PT), magnetic particle (MT), eddy current (ET), radiographic (RT) and ultrasonic (UT) test methods.
 Student qualification in each NDT method is based on general, specific and practical examinations administered as prescribed in the American Society for Nondestructive Testing (ASNT) Recommended Practice No. SNT-TC-1A.

-Provides foundational skills required for entry into the nondestructive testing industry.
+This OEC provides foundational skills required for entry into the nondestructive testing industry.

 - Complete the General University Requirements for Occupational Endorsement Certificates.